gitforteams/team-setup-overview/session.md

 ## Outsource your dependency management

-- "Vendor branches" -- named branches for upstream work
-- Version only your build manifest
+Note: Version only your build manifest

+## If you must include external work

+- Keep your "core" clean and track upstream work with named branches.
-- Subtrees -- nest repositories without tracking
+- Nest repositories without tracking by using subtrees (clone inside a clone).
-- Submodules -- nested repositories with hierarchical tracking
+- Git can track external repositories with submodules.
+There be dragons.

-## Is bigger better?
+## Store as much as you need, <br />but not more.

 # Monolith: